 The Subpatch Node groups other Nodes together to form a subpatch.
-This allows scaling more complex projects by organizing Nodes into layers, as well as by using subpatches of any complexity as a single Node: subpatches can be copy-pasted, duplicated, and moved, just like any single Node.
+This allows scaling more complex projects by organizing Nodes, as well as by using subpatches of any complexity as a single Node: subpatches can be copy-pasted, duplicated, and moved, just like any single Node.

-Subpatches support infinite nesting, and when creating a subpatch from an already existing selection of Nodes, create inputs/outputs automatically as necessary.
+Subpatches support infinite nesting.
+When creating a subpatch from an already existing selection of Nodes, inputs/outputs are automatically created as necessary.

 Creating and Editing Subpatches

-The most common way to create a subpatch is by selecting 2 or more Nodes, and choosing Group from the right click menu.
+The quickest way to create a subpatch is selecting 2 or more Nodes, and choosing Group from the right click menu (on touch devices, tap the node to reveal this menu in the header).
 This will automatically create a Subpatch Node and move the selected Nodes into it.
 If the selected Nodes connect to other non-selected Nodes, this will also automatically create inputs/outputs on the Subpatch Node as necessary.